je-santos/MPLBM-UT/python_examples/readme.md

   - `geom name:` String, name of .dat file, rename from original if you'd like.
 Do not include the file extension.
   - `domain size:` Please provide the x, y, and z dimensions (`nx`, `ny`, and `nz` subkeys in the examples) of the input simulation domain
   - `periodic boundary:` True or False, whether the boundaries are periodic in the x, y, and z directions
   - `inlet and outlet layers:` Integer number of layers added to the ends of the simulation domain (in x direction).
-For 1-phase simulations, 1 or greater should work well.
+For 1-phase simulations, a minimum of 2 or more layers should work well.
 For 2-phase simulations, 4 should work well and at least 3 are highly recommended.
   - `add mesh:` NOT YET IMPLEMENTED, True or False, Add A neutral mesh
   - `swap xz:` True or False, swap x and z axes, False by default
   - `double geom resolution:` NOT YET IMPLEMENTED, True or False, this will double the domain resolution